 "Nexial" derives from “nexus”: a connection or series of connections linking two or more things.

-At Nexial, building connections to bring knowledge and people together is at the heart of what we do - Collective Intelligence for Collective Action.
+At Nexial, building connections to bring knowledge and people together is at the heart of what we do: Collective Intelligence for Collective Action.

 The word Nexial suggests a method of knowing that is integrative rather than analytic.
 It is about joining together all valid forms of knowing - scientific, experiential and creative - drawn from all relevant fields and disciplines, to create new insights and knowledge.

-This method of knowing was described in Herman Hesse's novel "The Glass Bead Game.”(1940’s) and a similar notion, by science fiction writer A.E.Van Vogt, under the name of Nexialism, in which holistic thinkers are trained to integrate sciences.
+This method of knowing was described in Herman Hesse's novel "The Glass Bead Game.”(1940’s) and a similar notion, by science fiction writer A.E.Van Vogt, under the name of Nexialism: the holistic integration of the sciences.

 We like to think of ourselves as Nexialists, skilled in the science of joining together the knowledge of one field of learning with that of other fields, from multiple perspectives and practices, to achieve a new and shared understanding of ourselves and our environment.